Raksyak-MST/template-website-backend/website-template-doc.md

 1. nginx configuration to map domain with the template path(template path should be hidden only the pages path can be visible)
     1. `<domain>/template11/home`   not allowed
     1. `<domain>/home`              allowed
+1. When requesting hotel data from a template show loading indicator if not able to get the data show error message.
+1. if hotel is deleted all the resource from the hotel should be deleted.

+## Insertion query order (respect foreign keys)

+1. Templates
+1. Template_pages
+1. TemplateSections
+1. Hotels
+1. HotelTemplates
+1. HotelSections
+1. HotelSectionHeadings
+1. HotelSectionDescriptions
+1. HotelSectionImages

+## Tracking
+`Template_pages → Templates → TemplateSections → HotelSections` (indirect relation through templates)